How to watch The Handmaid’s Tale season 6 in the UK

 Where to watch ‘The Handmaid’s Tale’ in the UK

-Episode 2 will begin streaming on Amazon Prime Video at 9pm on Saturday, 10 May.
+Episode 2 began streaming on Amazon Prime Video at 9pm on Saturday, 10 May.
 It will air on Channel 4 at the same time, albeit with adverts.

 If you want to watch The Handmaid’s Tale without the ads, you’ll need an Amazon Prime subscription.
 A regular membership costs £9.99 per month.
 But if you haven’t been an Amazon Prime member in the last 12 months, you can also sign up for a 30-day free trial, which gives you all the perks of a Prime membership, including free next-day delivery.
 On top of that, Amazon Prime Video has seasons one to five in its back catalogue if you want to catch up before the season premiere.